-What is fat grafting?
+What is Fat Grafting?

 Many patients are familiar with dermal fillers (i.e. Juvederm, Restylane) which also add volume to deficient areas of the face – but are temporary.
 Autologous fat (from your own body), as opposed to dermal fillers, replaces “like with like,” and can be placed in many more places on the face creating an incredibly soft, natural, and youthful appearance not accomplished with fillers alone.
 Fat transfer uses your own living cells and therefore is long lasting and safe.

-Are you a good candidate for a fat transfer?
+Are you a Good Candidate for a Fat Transfer?

 Loss of facial volume is a common component of facial aging and fat grafting restores that youthful-looking volume.
 Therefore, almost every facelift patient is a candidate for facial fat transfer.
 That is, as long as there is a good donor site from which to harvest the fat.
 Facial fat grafting rarely requires more than 100cc of fat harvest.
 Unlike cosmetic liposuction that removes hundreds or thousands of cc’s of fat.
 If you’re in good health, have a positive attitude and realistic expectations, you are most likely a good candidate.